jsenv/jsenv-util/readme.md

 # Documentation

-## Url preference over path
+## Url preference

+In this package functions working with files prefer to receive an url string instead of a filesystem path.

 ```js
 const url = "file:///directory/file.js"
 const filesystemPath = "/directory/file.js"
 ```

-In this package functions working with files prefer to receive an url string instead of a filesystem path.

 This allows function to manipulate a value that is the same across operating systems.
 Because on windows a filesystem path looks like `C:\\directory\\file.js` while linux/mac equivalent looks like `/directory/file.js`.
 Also url are standard.
 A standard is more robust and knowledge acquired on a standard is reusable.

-## Url string preference over url instances
+You might also notice a slight preference for url string over url object in the documentation or codebase.
+This is a deliberate choice because over time it appeared that an url string are easier to work with.
+Certainly because a string is a well known primitive while an url object is a more complex structure.

 ```js
 const urlString = "file:///directory/file.js"
 const urlObject = new URL("file:///directory/file.js")
 ```

-In this package functions working with urls prefer to receive url string or return url string and not url object.

-This is a deliberate choice because over time it appeared that an url string is easier to work with in general than an url object.
-It is probably because a string is a well known primitive while an url object is a more complex structure.

-For jsenv, choosing to work with strings simplified the codebase.

 ### assertAndNormalizeDirectoryUrl